 Should I Use My 401(k) To Buy A House?

 Withdrawing from your 401(k) account is essentially taking out a loan against yourself.
-If you want to pay it back, you also need to pay interest, and the time spent paying it back is time that could have been spent on growth.
+If you want to pay it back, you also need to pay interest, and the time spent paying it back is time that could have been spent growing the money in the account.

 Alternatives To Using Your 401(k) To Buy A House